aaikedw/fada-import-specs/FADA-database-changes.md

 - Aquatic/water dependent	(spelling change dependant > dependent)
 - Aquatic/water dependent-subcategory

 Corresponding fields in the database will need to be created to ensure the storage of its content (see 2.3 and 2.4).
 Ideally the TDWG codes should also be parsed in the regions table.
-This will be discussed under 3.5.
+This is discussed under 3.5.

 ### 1.2 Updates to FADA input file guidelines
-In addition to the database changes with regards to the “environment flags”, the recommendations for filling these fields is integrated in the FADA input file guidelines [FADA input file guidelines-v2.1.doc](./excel-templates/FADA%20input%20file%20guidelines-v2.1.doc).
+**Remains to be updated in Word instruction file.
+Awaiting reply from Estelle and Pablo before finalisation** In addition to the database changes with regards to the “environment flags”, the recommendations for filling these fields is integrated in the FADA input file guidelines [FADA input file guidelines-v2.1.doc](./excel-templates/FADA%20input%20file%20guidelines-v2.1.doc).
 Changes include:
 - Recommended control vocabulary for Aquatic/Water Dependent and its sub categories to be added.
 - Recommended input for the “environment flags”.
 State explicitly that unless specified otherwise (so even if this columns are empty!), the checklist entries are considered as being freshwater by default.
 Marine (only) species which have been included in the checklist should be clearly identified as such by entering “N” in the isFreshwater column and “Y” for isMarine.